-W Note: In some cases, the flat surfaces of tools such as screwdrivers and wrenches can reflect laser radiation in a specular manner!!!!
+Note: In some cases, the flat surfaces of tools such as screwdrivers and wrenches can reflect laser radiation in a specular manner!!!!

 - e.
 Optical viewing aids: Take special care when using optical systems such as lenses, telescopes and microscopes.
 These systems can focus laser radiation, leading to more hazardous conditions.
 Provide filters or interlocks to prevent ocular exposure. - f.
 Key-switch master interlock: Class 3b lasers are provided with an operative keyed master interlock or switching device.
 The key must be removable, and the laser must not be operable when the key is removed.
 Remove the key when the laser is not in use! - g.
-Eye and skin protection: Wear eye protection (goggles, spectacles, etc.; see Section XIV) specifically designed for protection from radiation from the laser being operated when engineering and procedural controls are inadequate in controlling laser hazards. - i.
-The eyewear must afford sufficient protection at the laser output wavelength(s) (see discussion of optical density in Section XIV). - ii.
-Good room illumination is important in areas in which laser eye protection is required, since the transmission percentage of visible light through protective eyewear (sometimes listed in eyewear manufacturer's information as the visible light transmission [VLT]) can often be much less than 50 %.
+Eye and skin protection: Wear eye protection (goggles, spectacles, etc.) specifically designed for protection from radiation from the laser being operated when engineering and procedural controls are inadequate in controlling laser hazards. - i.
+The eyewear must afford sufficient protection at the laser output wavelength(s) (see discussion of optical density in Section 15).

-iii.
-In addition, skin protection may occasionally be necessary, particularly when using a laser which emits in the ultraviolet portion of the spectrum ($< 0.4 \mu m$).
+ii.
+Good room illumination is important in areas in which laser eye protection is required, since the transmission percentage of visible light through protective eyewear (sometimes listed in eyewear manufacturer's information as the visible light transmission iii.
+In addition, skin protection may occasionally be necessary, particularly when using a laser which emits in the ultraviolet portion of the spectrum (< 0.4μ m).